 If you are looking to create an EMOB/onboarding plan on your own, the POST Method is a good resource to add to your toolbox.
 Use it in conjunction with marketing best practices to help formalize your bank’s strategy on paper so that you are no longer the bank without a plan and can begin to put an end to your activation problem.

-This post originally published March 13, 2014.Tags: bank marketing, financial institution marketing, financial services marketing, Media Logic
+This post originally published March 13, 2014.Tags: bank marketing, drive credit card usage, early month on book (EMOB), financial institution marketing, financial services marketing, Media Logic